Norq

 norq_compile notification (required), channel, data (object), sample Compile a notification to channel payloads

-norq_lint notification Lint templates and return diagnostics (all if omitted)
+norq_lint notification Lint templates: structure, syntax, and deliverability checks (all if omitted)

 norq_test notification Run assertion tests from tests.yaml (all if omitted)